 A Place is a collection of data about a location—ranging from mapping location information, such as its name, address and GPS coordinates, to details about its amenities, truck entrances and exits, parking, hours of operation, and more.
 There are two types of Places:

 Public Places - These are Places in the Trimble Maps database created by our team of mapping experts and accessible to all users.
 Public Places include millions of commercial locations across North America that serve the transportation industry, such as distribution centers, intermodal terminals, manufacturing plants, truck stops, and more.
 You can call information about these Places with the API and use it in routing planning, mobile navigation and back-office operations.
-You can customize a Public Place with edits that are private to your account: You can add a custom Place ID, contact information, operating hours and comments.
+You can also customize a Public Place with edits that are private to your account: You can add a custom Place ID, contact information, operating hours and comments.
 In the ContentTools web tool, public Places are identified with a badge that reads, “Verified.”

 Custom or Private Places - These are Places you create for your own company and are private to your account.
 They can include almost all of the same information as public Places—a list of amenities is not currently available—and are used in the same ways.